tfKamran/dex-guard-retracer/README.md

 [![NPM](https://nodei.co/npm/dex-guard-retracer.png?downloads=true&downloadRank=true&stars=true)](https://nodei.co/npm/dex-guard-retracer/)

 A tool to retrace encrypted crash logs, especially for DexGuarded Android applications.
+The retrace tool that comes within DexGuard package fails to decrypt crash logs found from differently presented logs, like on Fabric Crashlytics.
+You can decrypt such logs too using this tool!

 ## How to install?